Democracy and Authoritarianism in South Asia

 - Year of study

 - Term 2

-This course is designed to provide students with a broad introduction to the conceptual, historical, and sociological factors that contribute to democracy and authoritarianism in South Asia.
-While India is the main focus for building in-depth knowledge and within-country comparisons, the course places Indian cases in comparative frames, with other South Asian countries.
+This module is designed to provide students with a broad introduction to the conceptual, historical, and sociological factors that contribute to democracy and authoritarianism in South Asia.
+While India is the main focus for building in-depth knowledge and within-country comparisons, the module places Indian cases in comparative frames, with other South Asian countries.

 Objectives and learning outcomes of the module